njh/mqtt-sn-tools/README.md

       -s             Read one whole message from STDIN.
       -t <topic>     MQTT-SN topic name to publish to.
       -T <topicid>   Pre-defined MQTT-SN topic ID to publish to.
+      --count        Number of times specified message is sent.
+Defaults to 1.
+      --delay        Delay in milliseconds before publishing messages to a topic.
+Defaults to 0.
       --fe           Enables Forwarder Encapsulation.
 Mqtt-sn packets are encapsulated according to MQTT-SN Protocol Specification v1.2, chapter 5.5 Forwarder Encapsulation.
       --wlnid        If Forwarder Encapsulation is enabled, wireless node ID for this client.
 Defaults to process id.
       --cport <port> Source port for outgoing packets.
 Uses port in ephemeral range if not specified or set to 0.